 The difficult part came in getting the oven temperature right to bake the buns.
 Almost everything you bake will be at 350 degrees, but for these buns, baking them at that temperature will cause them to rise too high and meld together, taking away from the intricate pretzel work, which is the entire reason for their formation.
 I found 375 degrees to be a happy, closely watched medium; if you leave them in too long, the bottoms get burned.

-I think it’s safe to say I checked this resolution off the list.
+With these cardamom fig cinnamon buns, I think it’s safe to say I checked this resolution off the list.
 On to the next one!